OpenCTI-Platform/docs/docs/deployment/integration-manager.md

 ## Deploying a connector

+!!! info "Multiple instances support"

+    You can deploy multiple instances of the same connector with different names.
+This allows you to configure different data sources or settings for the same connector type (e.g., multiple MISP instances, different API endpoints, etc.).

 1. Click the **Deploy** button on a connector card.
 A form will appear with required configuration fields.

 2. Fill in the required options (you can also expand **Advanced Options** to configure additional settings):